 - A subfolder called “Top ligands” with structural models of the top binding ligands (with the best ranked pose already displayed).

-- Top conformations of the top ligands allowing you to display poses of these ligands.
+- Top conformations of the top ligands allow you to display poses of these ligands.

 To restore a conformation either double-click on it in the Document view or right-click on it and in the context menu choose Restore conformation.